Quantum Listenings -- Amateur Sonification of Vacuum and other Noises

 Such a piece may be perceived \emph{prima vista} as ``complex'', and when listening, it sounds ``disordered'' or even ``pointless''.
 Ear and brain, at least when building on classical western music education, are missing ``structures''.
 These are expected to be fractal in time, grouping tones into basic motifs, phrases, themes, and entire movements.
 This melody, however, seems to crumble and decompose into its atoms. \ch{Each of the notes is highly conventional (at least in the violin/bassoon chosen instrumentation), but taken as a sequence, they do not blend easily into larger musical structures.} It does not come as a surprise that any ``interesting'' sequence of numbers can be found in the digits of an irrational number like $\pi$ or e.
 And indeed, after a few listenings, also the ear starts to remember (recognize) certain fragments, and be they the somehow artificially longer notes of the 0 digit.
-An example for an extended fragment that somehow ``makes (musical) sense'' is highlighted in Fig.\:\ref{fig:pi-over-e} (grey bars), corresponding to the digits 1332 34411 23230 in the lower voice.
+An example for an extended fragment that somehow ``makes (musical) sense'' is highlighted in Fig.\:11 of the Appendix (grey bars), corresponding to the digits 1332 34411 23230 in the lower voice.
 This impression quite probably arises because the second group nearly repeats the first one, bringing forward a connection between ``sense'' and ``lower entropy''. \ch{Indeed, both concepts fundamentally relate to the compression of data, as illustrated by constructing entropy from Shannon's information theory concepts.}